-∨.
-Wo CULTURAL RESOURCES Potentially Significant Impact Less than Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
-Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? \boxtimes b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes c.
-Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes
+CULTURAL RESOURCES uld the project: Potentially Significant Impact Less than Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
+Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c.
+Disturb any human remains, including those interred outside of formal cemeteries?